24 March 2016

 OK, it wasn’t quite the white-knuckle, jumping-out-of-a-plane-from-18000-feet gig, or the vomit-inducing-bungee-jump-into-oblivion experience that New Zealand is notorious for.
 No, we thought we’d leave that to the lumberjack-bearded adrenaline junkies who seemed to be lurking on every street corner in Queenstown and Wanaka.

-But for this author and his sensibly cautious wife, our scenic flight from Wanaka in a tiny aeroplane over the glacier-filled Southern Alps to the majestic Milford Sound and back was just about as good as it gets.
+But for this author and his sensibly cautious wife, our scenic flight from Wanaka to Milford Sound in a tiny aeroplane over the glacier-filled Southern Alps and back, was just about as good as it gets.
 Oh, and of course a two-hour cruise on the fjord itself.

 On a rare, clear, sunny day.